A visa to visit Finland

 In addition to the above, you may be asked to provide information concerning the itinerary, means of transport, return trip, financial means of support and assets and employment.

-You must have proof of sufficient financial means to cover the duration and purpose of your stay and the cost of living in the country.
+The applicant must have proof of sufficient financial means to cover the duration and purpose of the stay and the cost of living in the country.
 In Finland a minimum of EUR 30 a day is required.

 - Parental consent is required for minors